gkluber/Chat-bot-Evaluation-Project/README.md

 0 is scored if the judges cannot agree on a single answer.<br>
 -1 is scored if the chat-bot answer is equivocally identified.<br>
 -2 is scored if the chat-bot answer is confidently identified.<br>
+## Results
+Using a chi-square test and significance value of alpha=0.005, the null hypothesis, corresponding to the chat-bot being indistinguishable, is rejected twice, but is failed to be rejected once.
+Qualitatively, a common fail-case is the chat-bot giving nonsensical replies, which corresponds to a failure to interpret the question.
+Persiyanov, Dmitry (2017) identifies this difficulty with language as common in generative NLP models.
 ### More Implementation Notes
 I input and interpretted the decisions for the judges.
 In order to minimize bias introduced, I could not clarify the meaning of responses (i.e., answer what each response means) and abstained from commenting.
 The only thing that I clarified was specific vocabulary (e.g., the meaning of the word dystopia).
 The chat-bot curses in one of its responses; to remove the unnecessary offense created by this, I censored it when formatting the responses of the chat-bot.
 <br>
 # Bibliography
 Abadi, Martín et al. "TensorFlow: A system for large-scale machine learning."
 12th USENIX Symposium on OSDI, 2016, https://arxiv.org/abs/1605.08695.<br>
 Bird, Steven, et al. Natural Language Processing with Python.
 O'Reilly, 2011.<br>
 Daniels, C. B. “Conversation Starters World.”
 Conversation Starters World, 2017, conversationstartersworld.com/.<br>
 Hugunin, Jim.
-"The Python Matrix Object: Extending Python for Numerical Computation. " Proceedings of the Third Python Workshop, Reston, Va., Dec.
-1995. http://legacy.python.org/workshops/1995-12/papers/hugunin.html.<br>
+"The Python Matrix Object: Extending Python for Numerical Computation."
+Proceedings of the Third Python Workshop, Reston, Va., Dec.
+1995, http://legacy.python.org/workshops/1995-12/papers/hugunin.html.<br>
 Li, Jiwei et al. "A Persona-Based Neural Conversation Model."
 Association for Computational Linguistics, 2016, https://arxiv.org/abs/1603.06155.<br>
+Persiyanov, Dmitry.
+"Chatbots with Machine Learning: Building Neural Conversational Agents."
+Stats and Bots, Sept.
+2017, https://blog.statsbot.co/chatbots-machine-learning-e83698b1a91e<br>
 Pot, Etienne, Deep Question and Answer, 2017, GitHub repository, https://github.com/Conchylicultor/DeepQA.<br>
 Vinyals, Oriol, and Quoc V. Le.
 "A Neural Conversational Model."
 International Conference on Machine Learning, vol. 37, 2015. https://arxiv.org/abs/1506.05869.<br>